siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-30-understanding-symmetric-encryption-the-backbone-of-data-security.md

-In this blog post, we’ll explore what symmetric encryption is, how it works, its advantages and limitations, and its common use cases in modern cybersecurity.
+In this article, we’ll explore what symmetric encryption is, how it works, its advantages and limitations, and its common use cases in modern cybersecurity.
 **What is Symmetric Encryption?**